Experience New England in the Summertime!

 Faneuil Hall Marketplace

-Consisting of four buildings, Faneuil Hall, Quincy Market, North Market and South Market, the Marketplace attracts thousands of visitors a year.
+Consisting of four buildings, Faneuil Hall, Quincy Market, North Market and South Market, the Marketplace attracts thousands of visitors each year.
 Faneuil Hall is the oldest building, built in 1742, and has a rich history.
 Samuel Adams, Jonathan Mayhew and other abolitionists and suffragists have stood here to protest things like the Sugar Act of 1764.
 At Faneuil Hall Marketplace, visitors will enjoy shopping and eating at more than 100 stores and restaurants.